-The Hungarian Meteorological Service is a central office under the control of the minister responsible for environment, i.e., currently the minister for energy affairs.
-The financial background of operation is determined in the Finances Act.
-The duties of the Service are specified in a quite recent Governmental Decree from 2021 (353/2021.
-(VI.
-24.)).
-These duties include also the preparation of emission inventories of greenhouse gases and air pollutants for the fulfillment of reporting obligations arising from international treaties.
-Actually, a greenhouse gas inventory division was already established in 2006 within the Met.
+Government Decree 547/2023 of 12 December 2023 on the national meteorological service provider and meteorological activities in Hungary specifies the duties of HungaroMet that include also the preparation of emission inventories of greenhouse gases and air pollutants for the fulfillment of reporting obligations arising from international treaties.
+A greenhouse gas inventory division was already established in 2006 within the Met.
 Service for the preparation and development of the GHG inventory.
 The name of the division was changed to Unit of National Emissions Inventories in 2015 to reflect the fact that this unit is also responsible for the compilation of air pollutant emission reports.
-This division is responsible for most inventory related tasks, compiles the inventories and other reports with the involvement of external institutions and experts, partly on a contractual basis.
-Many parts of the inventory (energy, industrial processes, and waste) are prepared by the experts of the Unit of National Emissions Inventories themselves.
-OMSZ has introduced the quality management system ISO 9001:2000 for the whole range of its activities in 2002 to fulfill its tasks more reliably and for the better satisfaction of its partners.
+From 2024 on, the emission inventories are compiled in the newly established Air Quality Modelling & Emissions Unit of HungaroMet.
+This unit is responsible for most inventory related tasks, compiles the inventories and other reports with the involvement of external institutions and experts, partly on a contractual basis.
+Many parts of the inventory (energy, industrial processes, and waste) are prepared by the experts of the unit themselves.